bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 ---
 layout: post
 section-type: post

 title: "Easy Blogging for Programmers: Static Site Generators"

+description: "What is a static site generator?
+What are the benefits of using a static site generator?
+Learn how static site generators work and why you should use one.
+Also, learn how to use the jekyll ssg with github pages."

+keywords: "static site generator, static site generators, ssg, why use a static site generator, what is a static site generator, github pages, what is github pages, static website, static site generators review, static, jekyll, blog"

 category: Blog
 tags: [ 'jekyll' ]
 ---